-Vitamin E is a generic description of those compounds, both natural and synthetic, which are qualitatively equivalent in biological activity to α-tocopherol (NRC 1989).
-Vitamin E and the mineral selenium are closely related in maintaining glutathione peroxidase as part of a multicomponent antioxidant defense system.
+Vitamin E is a generic description of those compounds, both natural and synthetic, which are qualitatively equivalent in biological activity to α -tocopherol (NRC 1989).
+Vitamin E and the mineral selenium maintaining closelv related in are glutathione peroxidase as part of a multicomponent antioxidant defense system.
 It is important to remember that both vitamin E and selenium are required in the diet of animals and that one nutrient can not completely assume the function of the other.